reTHINK-project/specs/messages/data-sync-messages.md

 "to" : "hyperty://<observer-sp-domain>/<hyperty-observer-instance-identifier>",
 "body" : { "code" : "2XX", "value" : "<data object>"  }
 ```
-#### Query the Sync Manager about subscribed Objects
+#### Query the Sync Manager about Observer and Reporter Objects to be resumed

-Read Message sent by Reader Hyperty to Data Object URL.
+Read Message sent by Observer Hyperty to local Sync Manager.

 ```
 "id" : 1,